-Prerequisite: SPED 4311 or equivalent, concurrent enrollment in a TCED or LLLS methods course.
+Prerequisite: SPED 2301 or equivalent, SPED 4311 or equivalent, concurrent enrollment in a TCED or LLLS methods course.

 SPED 4313 - Individualizing Instruction for Students With Disabilities

 This course is for undergraduate students only.
 Covers necessary adaptations to meet the learning needs of exceptional students, for prescriptive models for intervention and ways of observing, recording and responding to behaviors.
 Field experiences required.